RossignolBrigand/OpenClassrooms_Projet_05/Readme.md

 - React
 - Sass

+# How to use

+Go to kasa-immo folder (the app folder) and run yarn start.
+The page should load on <http://localhost:3000/>

 ## Contribute to the project

 Le projet n'est pas ouvert aux modifications extérieures mais le code reste disponible pour donner quelques pistes ou clés.